SparkofSpike/CSExtensions/README.md

 **config.yml** - The boring one.
 Enable or disable modules, toggle debug mode, set global defaults.
 You'll look at it once and never touch it again.

+**barmessage.yml** - To configure the prompt bar for loading bullets, serving no other purpose besides this.

 **cse_guns.yml** - This is where the magic happens.
 Each weapon from your CrackShot config gets its own section here.
 Add trails, projectile effects, health adjustments, and MythicMobs triggers.
 The file comes with commented examples showing every single option.
 I was nice for approximately 15 minutes while writing those comments.

 **accessories.yml** - The fun one.
 Define custom accessories with names, materials, lore, and effects.
 Set up damage multipliers with complex conditions, conflict groups to prevent overpowered combinations, health adjustments, weight values, and even MythicMobs triggers.
 Go wild.